 Be aware that every gate or stile you touch will have been touched by others.
 Please bring your own hand sanitiser and take your own precautions.

-DATES ‘Words in the Wild’ takes place on weekends and weekdays throughout Autumn 2020 and onwards.
+DATES ‘Words in the Wild’ takes place on weekends and weekdays.
 Dates and times are organised subject to weather and demand.
 Confirmed and provisional dates are published here.
 As groups are small it is possible to organise your own and plan a time to suit you (including a dog friendly, child-friendly or sunset one if you would like!)
 Contact Emma to arrange.